 RSHE will be delivered in RSHE lessons and in Physical Education, Reflection Time and Science.

 The curriculum will build on the foundation of the Relationships Education delivered in primary school.
 By the end of secondary school The Cowplain School expects students to know the information set out at Appendix 2.

-The Cowplain School wishes to promote students' health and well-being by encouraging self-control, their ability to self-regulate and strategies for doing so.
-This will enable students to become confident in their ability to achieve well and persevere even when they encounter setbacks or when their goals are distant, and to respond calmly and rationally to setbacks and challenges.
 The school believes that an integrated, whole-school approach to the teaching and promotion of health and wellbeing will have a positive impact on behaviour and attainment.
 By the end of secondary school The Cowplain School expects students to know the information set out at Appendix 3.